 Deprovision User is a wizard that guides you through the necessary steps to ensure that you have not overlooked any steps when deprovisioning and deleting a user on your domain.
 It will help you address important parts of the process like passwords, email delegation, asset ownership, groups membership, as well as customizable personal checklists.

-Currently, the process of deprovisioning a user is not currently an easy or organized process offered in the Google Control Panel.
+Currently, the process of deprovisioning a user is not an easy or organized process offered in the Google Admin console.
 We've made this process easy to follow and it ensures that no tasks are left behind.
 This process is best started at the time when it is decided that you are going to delete a user account.
 This can be done days, weeks, or months in advance.
 If you're interested, check out our new interface, where the deprovisioning process can be fully automated with a Workflow.

 Deprovisioning a user includes all the important steps necessary on the path to deleting a user.
 You can find the deprovision user tool under either the Directory or Tools menus: